FIDIC Claim Management

 By Rechtsanwalt Dr. Götz-Sebastian Hök

-FIDIC requires to manage claims with skill and care.
+FIDIC forms of Contract 1987, 1999 and 2017 require to manage claims with skill and care.
 Claims are aimed at the compensation of the Contractor or Employer for either breach of contract or risk which has eventuated.

 Also, the provisions in FIDIC forms of contract have the objective to establish a contractual security of payment regime, intended to be available to the parties even if no statutory regime exists under the applicable law.
 As confirmed by the High Court Singapore (PT Perusahaan Gas Negara (Persero) TBK v.
 CRW Joint Operation (Indonesia) and another matter SGHC 146) such a security of payment regime addresses the imbalance between contractor and employer.
 Its driving principle is the aphorism “pay now, argue later”.
 When a dispute over a payment obligation arises, the regime facilitates the contractor’s cash flow by requiring the employer to pay now, but without disturbing the employer’s entitlement (and indeed also the contractor’s entitlement) to argue later about the underlying merits of that payment Obligation.

-However, the FIDIC System is such that all entitlements are subject to an Engineer´s determination in accordance with Sub-Clause 3.5.
+However, the FIDIC System is such that all entitlements are subject to an Engineer´s determination in accordance with Sub-Clause 3.5 FIDIC 1999 or in accordance with Sub-Clause 3.7 FIDIC 2017.

-Thus claims have to be pursued in a detailed procedure provided by the FIDIC contracts in order to enable the Engineer to grant relief.
+Thus claims have to be pursued in a detailed procedure provided by the 1999 suite of FIDIC contracts in order to enable the Engineer to grant relief.
 In a summary this means:

 to give notice (in time)